Young-ook/terraform-aws-spinnaker/examples/codebuild/README.md

-# Example of CodeBuild for Spinnaker Pipeline
+# AWS CodeBuild for Spinnaker Pipeline

 ## Setup
 You can use this module like below.
 This shows how to create the codebuild project for spinnaker pipeline.
 [This](main.tf) is the example of terraform configuration file to create codebuild projects on your AWS account.
 Check out and apply it using terraform command.